AlexTISYoung/snipar/README.md

 # Virtual Environment

 You may encounter problems with the installation due to Python version incompatability or package conflicts with your existing Python environment.
 To overcome this, you can try installing in a virtual environment.
-In a bash shell, this could be done by using the following commands in your directory of choice:
+In a bash shell, this could be done either via the *venv* Python package or via conda.

+To use venv, use the following commands in your directory of choice:

     python -m venv path-to-where-you-want-the-virtual-environment-to-be

 You can activate and use the environment using

     source path-to-where-you-want-the-virtual-environment-to-be/bin/activate

+Alternatively, we highly recommend using conda:

+  conda create -n myenv python=3.9
+	conda activate myenv

 # Installing From Source
 To install from source, clone the git repository, and in the directory